BOTANY 100 — SURVEY OF BOTANY

 3 credits.

-Major emphasis on the roles of plants and microbes in past and present global ecology, and the past and presnet uses of plants and microbes by humans, including emerging applications of biotechnology.
-Lectures and short lab/discussions.
-Enroll Info: None
+Major emphasis on the roles of plants and microbes in past and present global ecology, and the past and present uses of plants and microbes by humans, including emerging applications of biotechnology.

 BOTANY/PL PATH 123 — PLANTS, PARASITES, AND PEOPLE